 Three of a Kind

-Also knows as ‘fourth street’, the turn card is the fourth community card put face-up on the table.
+Also known as ‘fourth street’, the turn card is the fourth community card put face-up on the table.

-A five-card hand which has two sets of pairs with a side card.
+A five-card hand has two sets of pairs with a side card.

 A whale or a poker whale is a wealthy person who isn’t a very good poker player.
 Other poker players love to play with a whale as they often drop huge sums of money on the table and end up losing.
 Looking to play with a poker whale?
 Head over to Pocket52’s August Tournament Blue, and you may sight a whale on your table.